In this guide, we’ve put together a list of some of the pros and cons of hybrid cars.

 *Note – these are very general pros and cons of hybrid cars.
 Each brand and model of hybrid vehicle is obviously going to offer it’s own pros and cons, and each driver is going to have different requirements.

-This is only going to change as technology changes and society changes.
+There will continue to be different variables as technology changes and society changes.

-Different countries and cities also have different policies and regulations in places which may change the pros and cons of hybrid cars in different places.
+Different countries and cities also have different energy mixes, and policies and regulations in places which may change the pros and cons of hybrid cars in different places.
 So, pros and cons can be vehicle, driver and location specific.

 What Are Hybrid Vehicles

 You can read a guide about the different types of hybrid vehicles here